Kskohli/kubernetes-the-hard-way/README.md

 ## Target Audience

-The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.
+The target audience for this tutorial is someone planning to learn how to deploy Kubernetes from scratch in their HomeLab or Laptop.

 ## Cluster Details